StellaVadis/Study-of-Equations-in-Discrete-Area/README.md

 Since $f^{(3)} = 6 >0 $, therefore, $f^{(2)}$ is increasing in the interval $[-1,3]$. \
 $f^{(2)}(-1) = -12$ and $f^{(2)}(3) = 12$. \
 Since it is monotonically increasing in the interval [-1,3], and there are altervative sign at the bound, there must be exactly one solution in $[-1,3]$. \
+We can use the bisection method or other numerical method to locate the value.
+Here, we can find that it is $r_0$, $1.0000000000$ or $0.99999999$ or so on.
+You can choose the decimal however long you want, because this is not the final descision solution of x, just a temporary value.